devibrahimzy/OpticienPro_app/README.md

 ### 2. Install dependencies

-From the root folder it include the backend dependencies:
+From the root folder ( it will include the backend dependencies also):

 ```bash
 npm install